10 Places to Spot Locals in Their Natural Habitats

 - Strictly devout Christians don't always find this amusing, but every Easter brings the Hunky Jesus Contest to Dolores Park, which combines men of various degrees of hunkiness (and nakedness) and lots of religious irreverence.

-- More nudity (there's no shortage of it here if you know where to look): The World Naked Bike Ride takes place around the world twice a year (partially to bring attention to the dangers of gas emissions); the Northern Hemisphere date is in mid-March, and the Southern Hemisphere date is in mid-June.
+- More nudity (there's no shortage of it here if you know where to look): The World Naked Bike Ride takes place around the world twice a year (partially to bring attention to the dangers of gas emissions); the Northern Hemisphere date is in June, and the Southern Hemisphere date is in March.
 San Francisco now participates in both, naturally.
-Visit www.sfbikeride.org for specific dates, routes, and more.
+Visit http://www.worldnakedbikeride.org/ for specific dates, routes, and more.

 - Head to Golden Gate Park on a weekend to find lawn-bowlers and occasionally an impromptu drum circle.